BOARD-CERTIFIED PLASTIC SURGEON SERVING ORLANDO, WINTER PARK, UNION PARK, OVIEDO, AND NEARBY CENTRAL FLORIDA

 Can I get a tummy tuck to lose weight?

 A tummy tuck is a body contouring procedure, not a method of weight loss.
-We recommend that you try to lose weight first, and tone your abdominal muscles by proper exercise.
-You'll be a better candidate for a tummy tuck and get a better result.
+We recommend that you try to lose weight first, and tone your abdominal muscles through proper exercise.
+You’ll be a better candidate for a tummy tuck and get a better result.

 How are lasers used for cosmetic surgery?

 There are a variety of conditions for which lasers are used in cosmetic surgery.
 These include skin resurfacing, removing sun damage, uneven pigmentation or blood vessels and removal of unwanted hair.